ash-3d/PhoenixSimulation/README.md

 * gcode file is related to path length etc so it affects time taken for simulation
 * wall.gcode size scales linearly with time taken . estimate time

-* Docs about fes simulation input / DES rust simulation output (eg: elem_temps.csv) (with illustrative images) in: ./DES_thermal_simulation/docs/ included Original research paper as well
+* Docs about FEA simulation input / DES rust simulation output (eg: elem_temps.csv) in: `./DES_docs/` Includes original research paper and diagrams
 * case sensitivity issue on Linux
   The DES submodule has `Interpolator.rs` (capital I) but Rust code imports it as `mod interpolator;` (lowercase). we use Linux so create a symlink:
 `ln -sf Interpolator.rs interpolator.rs`